 Here’s an example of where this is useful:

 You’re in a rehearsal.
 It’s sounding good, but the guitarist’s out of sync on some coordinated stabs.

 Communicating exactly where they should be playing those hits without counting is tedious.
 This usually involves an agonizing session of trial and error until they get it down by ear.
 Instead, you could simply say “the hits are on 1, 2 and, then on 4”.
 Done.
 You’re all on the same page within seconds.
 Gain an understanding of counting, and problems like this will never stand in your way again.

 Secondly, those who can’t count are standing on very weak rhythmic foundations.

 If you have no understanding of rhythm, do you really understand how your part functions within the music?
 Most people who can’t count are relying on musical cues from others or themselves.
 So when somebody messes up on stage, they’re up the creek without a paddle.
 Suddenly the thing they were anchoring their playing around is gone, and things can rapidly fall to bits.

 If you understand where your parts sit in the song, you don’t have this problem.
 You can keep chugging along, playing things exactly where they were meant to be played, and wait for others to get back on board.

 Finally, counting will speed up your learning to no end.

 Simply listening and repeating until you think you have the part right is a slow way to learn.
 With counting, you can lay out exactly where each note sits in the rhythm.
-You can then practise it note by note as slowly as you would like.
+You can then practice it note by note as slowly as you would like.

-Practising this way is incredibly effective, and is absolutely the fastest way to learn something new.
+Practicing this way is incredibly effective, and is absolutely the fastest way to learn something new.